Texas Department of Criminal Justice

 Agribusiness, Land and Minerals

-The Facilities Division is responsible for all aspects of facility management for the TDCJ physical plant including planning, design, construction, and maintenance services.
+The Facilities Division is responsible for all aspects of facility management for TDCJ, including planning, design, construction, and maintenance services.
 The division consists of four departments - Engineering, Maintenance, Resources Management, and Program Analysis - to enhance customer support.

-The Engineering Department is primarily focused on executing TDCJ’s facility project program to address security and infrastructure needs in the agency’s facilities through renovations, repairs, and replacement projects.
-The design solutions emphasize savings through reduction of energy consumption, water consumption, and other opportunities.
-In addition, the Engineering Department monitors all activities aff ecting environmental interests to ensure TDCJ complies with state and federal environmental laws and regulations.
+The Engineering Department is primarily focused on executing TDCJ's facility project program to address security and infrastructure needs in the agency's facilities through renovations, repairs, and replacement projects.
+Design solutions focus on security, energy conservation, construction quality, facility durability, and low maintenance.
+In addition, the Engineering Department monitors all activities affecting environmental interests to ensure that TDCJ complies with state and federal environmental laws and regulations.
 The department also provides program administration for utility services and energy requirements for all of TDCJ.
-The Engineering Department is also in the process of completing preliminary energy audits on all TDCJ facilities.
+The Engineering Department is also in the process of completing preliminary energy audits and implementing Energy Services Performance contracting on all TDCJ facilities.

-The Facilities Maintenance Department is responsible for maintaining the entire physical plant of TDCJ, including maintenance of all prison units, TDCJ-owned office structures, regional medical facilities, and training facilities.
+The Facilities Maintenance Department is responsible for maintaining the entire agency including maintenance of all prison units, TDCJ-owned office structures, regional medical facilities, and training facilities.
 The department is responsible for maintaining an infrastructure that includes wastewater plants, water wells and distribution networks, and power distribution lines, as well as construction projects to upgrade these facilities.
 Ninety-four unit maintenance departments accomplish these tasks with assistance and technical oversight from six regional maintenance organizations.
-The Facilities Maintenance headquarters oversees unit and region activity and promotes programs in areas that include locking systems maintenance, the annual facility condition assessment, training, energy conservation and fire and safety programs.
-Equipment replacement and small capital projects are also managed by the Facilities Maintenance headquarters.
+The Facilities Maintenance headquarters oversees unit and region activity and promotes programs in areas that include locking systems maintenance, the annual facility condition assessment, training, energy conservation, and fire and safety programs.
+The Facilities Maintenance headquarters also manages equipment replacement and small capital projects.

-Subdivided into three branches, the department provides services in human resources, staff development and business services.
-The department is responsible for coordinating and distributing all division-level policies and procedures, collecting and distributing information included in statistical analysis, annual reports and executive division updates.
-Additionally, Resources Management is responsible for all of the division’s fixed assets.
-It provides human resources support to include recruitment, employment and employee benefits; the branch also provides training and staff development to all of the division’s employees.
+Subdivided into three branches, Resources Management provides services in human resources, staff development and business services.
+The department is responsible for coordinating and distributing all division-level policies and procedures, collecting and distributing information included in statistical analysis, annual reports, and executive division updates.
+Additionally, Resources Management is responsible for all of the division's fixed assets.
+It provides human resources support to include recruitment, employment, and employee benefits.
+The branch also provides training and staff development to all of the division's employees.

 Program Analysis supports the Facilities Division in all fiscal aspects to include the development and monitoring of budgets for capital construction projects and regional maintenance operations.
-In Fiscal Year 2005, the department expanded to include utilities and energy billing, which processes all electric, natural gas, and water and wastewater billing throughout the agency.
-In addition, the department increased its effectiveness by improving its internal processes and worked with regional maintenance staff to improve their financial reporting.
+Additionally, the department includes utilities and energy billing which processes all electric, natural gas, and water and wastewater billing throughout the agency.
+The department continues to increase its effectiveness by improving its internal processes for financial reporting and financial projections.

 Information Technology Division

 The division also collaborates with the Windham School District, post-secondary educational institutions, and other entities to establish work and training programs that are directed toward the effective rehabilitation of offenders thereby promoting a seamless integration of training opportunities.
 Training opportunities consist of apprenticeship programs, diversified career preparation programs, short course programs, on-the-job programs, and college vocational courses.
 These programs provide offenders with opportunities to acquire workplace knowledge and skills and help offenders develop a work ethic.
-The division has four designated training facilities located on the Daniel, Ferguson, Mountain View, and Wynne units to provide eligible offenders the opportunity to learn marketable skills and earn nationally accredited certifications in computer technician services, Braille transcription certifications from the Library of Congress, Geographic Information Systems, welding, construction, refrigerant application, and automotive services.
-The division also oversees five Prison Industry Enhancement (PIE) certification programs.
-The PIE programs located on the Boyd, Coffield, Hilltop, Lockhart, and Telford units manufacture aluminum windows, wiring harnesses & relay boxes, AC & heating valves, computer components, eyeglass ware and defacing operations.
+The division has four designated training facilities located on the Daniel, Ferguson, Mountain View, and Wynne units to provide eligible offenders the opportunity to learn marketable skills and earn nationally-accredited certifications in computer technician services, Braille transcription certifications from the Library of Congress, Geographic Information Systems, welding, construction, refrigerant application, and automotive services.
+The division oversaw six Prison Industry Enhancement (PIE) certification programs during Fiscal Year 2006.
+The PIE programs, located on the Coffield, Ellis, Hilltop, Lockhart, and Michael units manufactured aluminum windows, hardwood and veneers, wiring harnesses and relay boxes, air conditioning and heating valves, computer components, eyeglass ware, and defacing operations.

 Texas Correctional Industries

-Fleet Management has oversight of more than 4,200 vehicles, buses, tractors, heavy equipment, trailers and other miscellaneous equipment.
-The agency is online with the new vehicle management system which has the ability to measure how effectively the agency uses a fleet of more than 2,100 active licensed vehicles.
+Fleet Management has oversight of more than 2,120 on-road, licensed vehicles as well as several thousand trailers and other equipment.
+The agency's online vehicle management system has the ability to measure how effectively the agency uses a fleet of licensed vehicles.

-Freight Transportation manages a fleet of 191 trucks and 415 trailers.
-During Fiscal Year 2005, four dispatch offices coordinated more than 27,000 freight hauls.
-Approximately 6.6 million miles were logged.
-Employees and offenders worked 272,713 hours.
+Freight Transportation manages a fleet of 193 trucks and 412 trailers.
+During Fiscal Year 2006, four dispatch offices coordinated more than 28,000 freight shipments.
+Approximately 6.8 million miles were logged.
+Employees and offenders worked 273,777 hours.

 Warehousing & Supply

-Warehousing & Supply has eight warehouses with an average inventory of more than $24 million and maintains 8,881 items in stock.
-Approximately $115 million in supplies were distributed to food warehouses, the Prison Store and other facilities during Fiscal Year 2005.
+Warehousing & Supply has eight warehouses with an average inventory of more than $21 million and maintains 7,414 items in stock.
+Approximately $115 million in supplies were distributed to food warehouses, the Prison Store, and other facilities during Fiscal Year 2006.